The Gunslinger Part II: Fist Full of Dollars

 The Gunslinger Part II: Fist Full Of Dollars is the second mixtape album by American rapper and record producer B-Real.
-It was released on April 11, 2006, serving as a sequel his 2005's The Gunslinger.
+It was released on April 11, 2006, serving as a sequel to his 2005's The Gunslinger.
 The mixtape features guest appearances from Willie Malo, Son Doobie, Everlast, O Brown, Trace Midas, Alchemist, Chace Infinite, Crow, Defari, Krondon, Outthere, Proof, Sen Dog, Sick Jacken, XL and Xzibit.

 It also served as a prequel to B-Real's third and final mixtape in his 'The Gunslinger' series, The Gunslinger Part III: For a Few Dollars More, which was released in 2007.
 The subtitle to the album refers to Sergio Leone's 1964 film A Fistful of Dollars.